-- Cook County Circuit Court may remove the injunction that has kept 185 social-equity applicants from receiving their dispensary licenses.
+- The Cook County Circuit Court may remove the injunction that's been keeping 185 social equity applicants from receiving their dispensary licenses.

-Context: After a confusing lottery process, a lawsuit was filed in the court and a judge ruled to halt all new licenses until the process played out.
+Context: After a confusing lottery process, a lawsuit was filed in court, where a judge ruled to halt all new licenses until the process played out.

-Driving the news: The applicant who originally filed the lawsuit now wants the court to lift the stay.
+Driving the news: The applicant who originally filed the lawsuit was actually awarded two licenses after the state fixed the application process, but now wants the court to lift the stay.

 What they're saying: "Illinois is way behind where it wanted to be on owner diversity, product availability, industry revenue growth and more because of the stay," Grown In editor Mike Fourcher tells Axios.

-What's next: The judge could rule as early as Friday.
-If the stay is removed, minority applicants can proceed in setting up their businesses, finding space and opening dispensaries.
-But it's been almost 29 months, which could create financial barriers.
+What's next: If the stay is removed, the 185 minority applicants can proceed in setting up their businesses, finding space and opening dispensaries.
+But it's been almost 29 months and many businesses could be out of money.

-- "Will all those social-equity teams just sell their licenses?"
-Fourcher says.
-"Lots of large, out-of-state companies are counting on that to build their Illinois presence at fire-sale prices."
+- "Will all those social equity teams just sell their licenses?"
+Fourcher asks.
+"Lots of large out-of-state companies are counting on that to build their Illinois presence at fire sale prices."

 More Chicago stories